Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 eksctl create cluster --name my-kestra-cluster --region us-east-1

 Wait for the cluster to be created.
-Then, confirm that the cluster is up, and that your kubecontext points to the cluster:
+Once it is confirmed that the cluster is up and that your kubecontext points to the cluster, run the following command:

 shell